 Content Marketing and UX Writing are similar in the sense that a good wordsmith would excel at both.
 But they differ in operation.
 Content, as part of the Marketing function, naturally operates at the top of the funnel.
 Content Marketing is an Attraction & Conversion Phase endeavour.
 Depending on the product a company sells, Content Strategy will adapt to attract and rein in the intending user.

 UX Writing, on the other hand, is not a Marketing function.
 UX writers sit in the Product or Design org of a company.
 Where Content Marketing attracts, engages and converts the user, UX Writing ensures that the user has an optimal and seamless experience while using the product.
-Think of confirmation messages, notifications, error messages, label, buttons and descriptions, etc.
+Think of confirmation messages, notifications, error messages, labels, buttons, and descriptions, etc.

 2. A Product Should Deliver a Consistent, Specific Experience